wp-plugins/bmlt-wordpress-satellite-plugin/readme.txt

 18. The Distance Units Popup (Admin Screen)

 == Changelog ==
+2.1.3 -
+    Addressed some issues that could cause problems on some servers (a screwy intval() implementation).

 2.1.2 -April 20, 2011
     Fixed some warnings that interfered with the operation of 2.1.1